The Cambridgeshire Geological Society promotes interest in the geology of Cambridgeshire, the UK and worldwide.

 £15 per annum for the Sep 20 – Aug 21 year

-Normally £20 but reduced as the first few meetings will be by Zoom
+Normally £20 but reduced as most meetings will be by Zoom

 Full time student member